biolab/orange3/doc/widgets/visualize/heatmap.md

 Additionally we would like to see why 'legs' attribute was so pronounced in the first heat map.
 We again use **Select Columns** widget to feed only this attribute into the **Data Table**.
-We already see that this attribute has values different than 0 or 1 - animal either have 2 or 4 legs or none at all.
+We already see that this attribute has values different than 0 or 1 - animals either have 2 or 4 legs or none at all.
-But as there were two classes represented by a very dark blue, namely invertebrates and insects, we wish to inspect this further.
+But as there were two classes represented by a very dark orange, namely invertebrates and insects, we wish to inspect this further.
 We sort the table by type and look at invertebrates for example.
 We see that this class has 0, 4, 5, 6 or even 8 legs, which is why it was a good idea to remove it from the heat map visualization as an 'outlying' attribute.